Articles

 Based on Wagestream’s experience of giving over 500,000 people real-time access to their wages, we advise you to ask these questions:

-1. Is their offering actually Earned Wage Access (EWA)?
+1. Is their offering actually Flexible pay?

-EWA is a technology that enables your staff to access their earned-but-not-yet-paid wages.
+Flexible pay is a technology that enables your staff to access their earned-but-not-yet-paid wages.

 For a provider to operate within FCA guidance, the provider must have direct access to your enterprise resource management systems so that they can access real-time earnings data.